Historical Sync

 How Do Unique Keys Work?

-1. Choosing Your Unique Key: The first step is to choose what your unique key will be.
+- Manual: For greater control over the historical sync process, you can manually select unique keys.
+The first step in the manual selection is to decide what your unique key will be.
 In many cases, it’s something straightforward like an email address or a customer ID.
 You’ll pick this key when setting up your data sync for the first time.
+See the Manually Configuring Unique Key(s) section below for the details.

 How to trigger historical sync?